Cipher-007/Dell-5559-Hackintosh/README.md

 - Airdrop

 ## Dos and Don'ts
-- Don't use the EFI for Big Sur
+- Don't use this EFI for Big Sur

 <!-- Thanks to : [tamht298](https://github.com/tamht298)